Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-The next property says that for every bag $B\in \cB(G-X)$ and a vertex $x\in X$, $|N(x)\cap B|\in \{0, 1, |B|\}$ holds.
-In fact, if $v$ is adjacent to more than one vertex of $B$ but not all of them, then there is an induced diamond (formed by $v$, two of its neighbors in $B$ and one vertex in $B$ which is not adjacent to $v$) which is edge-disjoint from all induced claws and diamond in $G[X]$, a contradiction.
+The next property says that for every bag $B\in \cB(G-X)$ and every vertex $x\in X$, $|N(x)\cap B|\in \{0, 1, |B|\}$ holds.
+In fact, if~$v$ is adjacent to more than one vertex of~$B$ but not all of them, then there is an induced diamond (formed by~$v$, two of~$v$'s neighbors in~$B$, and one vertex in~$B$ which is not adjacent to~$v$) which is edge-disjoint from all induced claws and diamonds in~$G[X]$, a contradiction.
 The following lemma summarizes this property.

-\begin{lemma}[\cite{DBLP:journals/mst/CyganPPLW17}] If a vertex $x\in X$ is adjacent to two vertices in a bag $B\in \cB(G-X)$, then $B$ is attached to $x$. \end{lemma}
+\begin{lemma}[\cite{DBLP:journals/mst/CyganPPLW17}] If a vertex $x\in X$ is adjacent to two vertices in a bag $B\in \cB(G-X)$, then~$B$ is attached to~$x$. \end{lemma}